bart-turczynski/wykaz-imion-uzywanych-w-polskiej-rzeczypospolitej-ludowej/README.md

+# Wykaz imion używanych w Polskiej Rzeczypospolitej Ludowej

+(i.e., list of names used in the Polish People\'s Republic)

+## About

 This repository stores data on names present in *Wykaz imion używanych w Polskiej Rzeczypospolitej Ludowej*, an article published in *Język Polski.
 1983, nr 1/2 (styczeń/kwiecień)*.

 The article presents a list of names that is still used by the Council for the Polish Language when opining on appropriate and inappropriate baby names.